D076/laravel-cache-helper/README.md

 ```

 ### Important
-Your class or parent classes/traits should not contain overrided __call and __callStatic methods.
+Your class or parent classes/traits should not contain override __call and __callStatic methods.
 So you can`t use HasCached trait in your Models.

 Now you can call your methods with Cached or ForceCached prefix.